heliogabalo/FoI/README.md

 Conventionally, a repo is a directory down the user space;
 		/home/user/myRepos/FoI/

-If it is not done before, make a directroy under the `myRepos` directory, and stablish the FoI dir.
+If it is not done before, make a directory under the `myRepos` directory, and establish the FoI dir.
 1. `mkdir -p myRepos/FoI`.
 2. `cd myRepos/FoI`.
 3. `git init`.